ICB-DCM/pyABC/doc/installation.rst

 Optional dependencies
 ---------------------

-pyABC has an optional interface to the R language.
-To enable it install pyabc via ``pip install pyabc[R]``.
-All Python based features will work just fine if R is not installed.
-See also
+pyABC has various optional dependencies, see `setup.cfg`.

-:ref:`pyABC's external API <api_external>`.
+In particular, pyABC has optional interfaces to the :ref:`R <api_external_r>` and :ref:`Julia <api_external_julia>` languages, see the API documentation for details.

-pyABC optionally uses git to store commit hashed in its database leveraging the gitpython package.
+pyABC optionally uses git to store commit hashes in its database, leveraging the gitpython package.
 This feature can be installed via ``pip install pyabc[git]``.